nicole-berty/iHeartHealth/README.md

 **Nicole Berty - 18246702**

-*The apk is located in \<projectLocation>\iHeartHealth\app\build\outputs\apk\debug - you will need to enable installing apps from external sources / installing unknown apps (depending on the model) in your phone or emulator's settings to be able to install the app this way.*
+*The release apk is located in \<projectLocation>\iHeartHealth\app\release - you will need to enable installing apps from external sources / installing unknown apps (depending on the model) in your phone or emulator's settings to be able to install the app this way.
+The debug apk is located in \<projectLocation>\iHeartHealth\app\build\outputs\apk\debug*

 iHeartHealth is an Android application that enables users to learn about hypertension and supports them in managing this condition.